 We will be looking a the CP1H for this series, but a majority of the information can be applied to the CP1E and the CP1L controllers as well.

 Let’s start by looking at the CP1H hardware.

 The CP1 series is designed with the same basic architecture as the CS and CJ Series.
 The special I/O units and CPU bus units of the CJ series can then be used.
 Always use CPM1A expansions units and CPM1A expansion I/O units when expanding the I/O capacity.
 The following diagram indicates the position of the unit with respect to the CJ and CS series.
 Continue Reading!

 Is this a new installation or previous installation that was running fine?
-Determine if system has been running well in the past and has currently stop working correctly.
-This is the indication that the problem relies inside the system.
+Determine if the system has been running well in the past and has currently stopped working correctly.
+This is the indication that the problem relies upon the system.

 Is there anything that has happened outside of the system?
-Has there been a lightening strike, blown drives on other systems, etc. This can point to the original cause of the malfunction.
+Has there been a lightning strike, blown drives on other systems, etc?
+This can point to the original cause of the malfunction.

 What is the system doing now and what should it be doing?
 Gather all of the information you can from every resource you can.

-Supervisors – machine, location, time of error, other happenings in the plant, etc
+Supervisors – machine, location, time of the error, other happenings in the plant, etc

 Operators – What is it currently doing?
 What should it be doing?
 What do you think is wrong?